wstewarttennes/goblin.nvim/README.md

 # goblin.nvim

+Goblin.nvim is a Neovim plugin that allows you to create custom, automed workflows via "steps".
+Using steps allows for taking modular actions and stringing them together to form complex workflows.
+These steps can be reused in other workflows, shared with others, etc.
-Goblin.nvim is a Neovim plugin that allows you to create custom workflows with a focus on automating the process of  updating codebases.
-This lets you to do things similar to Github Copilot Workflow, where the workflow needs context and access to code beyond a single buffer.
+Most of my work has gone into workflows that are trying to update the buffers of a current project, similar to Github Copilot Workflow, where the ai agents need guidance and context beyond a single buffer.

-Goblin works by following a series of steps that you define in a configuration file.
+Goblin works by following a series of steps that you define in a configuration file (.goblin.json) or in your Neovim setup.
 Each step takes the input from the previous step and returns the output for the next step.
-Steps can be anything theoretically, but the default steps are data, plan, code, and push.
+Steps can be anything.
+The default steps are: data, plan, code, and push.

 ### Default Configuration / Steps